Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/masters-research-project/index.md

 ## Data analysis

 Once I had cleaned and organised the data for all three datasets, I uploaded them into commercial corpus manager and text analysis software (Sketch Engine) and conducted [concordance](https://www.atap.edu.au/text-analysis/methods/) searches.
 I searched for GE variants from a list I had compiled before starting data collection, based on those found in previous studies.
-Figure 2 shows the first 20 results of a concordance search for the GE *and stuff* in the Sydney Speaks dataset.
+Figure 2 shows the first 20 results of a concordance search for the GE _and stuff_ in the Sydney Speaks dataset.

 <br>

 {{< image Src="/masters-research-project/figure4-and-stuff-search.png" Alt="A screenshot of the results of a concordance search for *and stuff* in the Sydney Speaks dataset.
 The screenshot shows multiple lines of text with the words *and stuff* centred in every line and formatted red and bold."
-Desc="Figure 4: Concordance search for *and stuff* in the Sydney Speaks dataset" Title="Concordance search for *and stuff* in the Sydney Speaks dataset" Ref="Teresa Chan" >}}
+Desc="Figure 4: Concordance search for *and stuff* in the Sydney Speaks dataset" Title="Concordance search for *and stuff* in the Sydney Speaks dataset" Ref="Teresa Chan" Height="500" >}}

 <br>

 Each search result was manually inspected to ensure it could be identified as a GE.
 After selecting only genuine instances, the results of each search were exported as CSV files, then imported into Microsoft Excel for annotation.
 Each GE token was coded with the relevant variables for the dataset, e.g. age, gender.
-Each token was also sorted into a GE subcategory and broader GE category, for instance, *or something* was in the *(or) something (like that)* subcategory and *something* category.
+Each token was also sorted into a GE subcategory and broader GE category, for instance, _or something_ was in the _(or) something (like that)_ subcategory and _something_ category.
 Once all tokens were coded and sorted, statistical analysis was completed in Excel using the Data Analysis ToolPak add-on.

 <br>